-- b.
-On the Access Token Attribute Contract tab, ensure that the access token attribute contract includes the following attributes, as listed here and shown in this example.
+- 1. On the Access Token Attribute Contract tab, ensure that the access token attribute contract includes the following attributes, as listed here and shown in this example.

-- admin_role
+- admin\role

-- Username
+- ∘ Username

-See Defining the access token attribute contract in the PingFederate Server guide for details.
+See Defining the access token attribute contract ☐ in the PingFederate Server guide for details.